 I joined IBM when I graduated in 2011 as a Software Engineer.
-I developed ETL (extract, transform, load) software to continuously load their manufacturing information data warehouse.
+I developed ETL (extract, transform, load) software to continuously load the manufacturing information data warehouse.
 I also had the unique opportunity to help design and develop a prototype warehouse designed for aggregating financial and technical data to enable near-real-time reporting of business operations statistics.
-My mathematics minor was invaluable asset when it came to analyzing data, and the St. Mike’s statistics course has proven invaluable time and time again when it comes to gleaning insight from information.
+I was quite thankful I’d decided to pursue the math minor alongside my computer science degree given my career quickly focused on data analytics and business intelligence.

-I prefer (and thrive in) close, tight-knit environments; it’s one of the reasons why I chose to attended St. Mike’s.
-As such, I eventually left Big Blue in favor of a smaller firm.
-I joined Galen Healthcare Solutions in 2013, a healthcare IT consulting company roughly 100 people strong that provides products and technical services to the healthcare industry.
-I started out providing technical consulting services to Galen’s clients: I’ve assisted clients with data conversions, implemented data warehouses, written reports, and developed middleware to allow disparate systems to work together and share information.
-I’d never expected to work so directly with clients while in industry, but the liberal education I received from St. Mike’s prepared me well for handling these social interactions professionally and gracefully.
-Presently, I am a Senior Software Engineer at Galen, where our relatively small development team is building a new product offering designed to support the consolidation and archival of electronic health records (EHR) systems.
-This offering is also designed to play the role of “the backup health records” should the primary system become temporarily unavailable.
-EHR systems tend to be large, complex, and sometimes unwieldly; despite that, they are also vital tools in providing quality patient care.
-As such, one of our goals is to ensure patient care is seamless and continual, ensuring where data is stored doesn’t get in the way of providing excellent patient care.
+I prefer (and thrive in) close and tight-knit environments; it’s one of the reasons why I chose to attended St. Mike’s.
+It’s the same reason I inevitably left Big Blue in favor of a smaller firm.
+I joined Galen Healthcare Solutions in 2013, a healthcare IT consulting company only a few miles from the St. Michael’s campus.
+I started out providing technical consulting services to Galen’s clients: I’ve assisted clients with data conversions, implemented data warehouses, built reports and developed custom software.
+I’d never expected to work so directly with clients while in industry, but the liberal education I received from St. Mike’s prepared me with the interpersonal skills necessary to handle client interactions professionally and gracefully.
+Before leaving Galen in 2016, worked as a Senior Software Engineer developing products designed to supplement electronic health records (EHR) systems.
+EHR systems tend to be large, complex, and sometimes unwieldy; despite that, they are also vital tools in providing quality patient care.
+The goal with this product was to ensure patient care is seamless and continual, ensuring where data is stored doesn’t get in the way of providing excellent patient care.
 I credit Galen Healthcare, and its experienced development team for really teaching me how to build software properly.

 Edward Hakey '11